Sanctions Are Just as Deadly as War: Lancet Study

 Ron Paul, the libertarian leaning former Texas congressman and GOP candidate for president, has always maintained that sanctions are acts of war.
 The Lancet Global Health recently published a study that proves him right.

 Economists Mark Weisbrot, Francisco Rodríguez, and Silvio Rendón have found that the yearly total excess human death toll associated with economic sanctions across the world is roughly equivalent to the annual human death tolls of active wars and combat.
-In fact, the study reveals that on average the civilian deaths caused by sanctions exceed battle-related casualties in kinetic conflicts each year.
+In fact, the research reveals that on average, the civilian deaths caused by sanctions exceed battle-related casualties in kinetic conflicts each year.

-In the period of 2012-2021, for example, the unilateral sanctions’ annual global death toll on average was 564, 258.
-The study also notes that most of the civilian deaths attributeable to sanctions between 1970 and 2020 were children less than five years old.
+In the period of 2012–2021, for example, the average yearly death toll of unilateral sanctions worldwide was 564,258.
+The study also notes that most of the civilian deaths attributable to sanctions between 1970 and 2020 were children less than 5 years old.

-Economic and unilateral sanctions kill the most vulnerable members of a population including primarily children, the elderly, and the sick.
-The press release regarding the study, published by the Center for Economic and Policy Research, states “The researchers studied sanctions’ effects on age-specific mortality rates.
+Economic and unilateral sanctions kill the most vulnerable members of a population, including primarily children, the elderly, and the sick.
+The press release announcing the study, published by the Center for Economic and Policy Research, states, “The researchers studied sanctions’ effects on age-specific mortality rates.
 They found that children under five made up 51 percent of total deaths due to sanctions over the 1970–2021 period.
 Most deaths (77 percent over the same period) were aged 0–15 and 60–80.”

 The press release continues, “The study is the first to systematically examine the effects of sanctions on age-specific mortality in cross-country data using methods designed to address causal questions on observational data.”